Note: This is a slightly modified version of a post previously published on March 8, 2018.

 This is the most difficult post I have had to write to this day.
 I’ll spare you most of the details.
 Some things can’t be fully communicated, can’t be communed with or put in common.
 So I’ll pare it down.

 My partner Agnieszka’s 19-year-old son, Mathias, committed suicide in the night of February 17 to February 18.
-As of the publishing of this post it’s been three weeks.
 We’ve been hollowed out, devastated, stopped in our tracks, shattered, sent on a roller-coaster of sobbing and shaking and wailing, then of staring blankly into hour after empty hour.
 We’ve been “active” – going to the coroner’s to identify Mathias’ body, organizing and living through his funeral, attending commemorations, making and answering flurries of phone calls and e-mails, cancelling his insurance policies and his gym membership, gathering his letters and artwork and musical compositions, and whatnot.
 We’ve been “busy” even as our inner time has stopped and as the world outside has arrogantly, callously kept on turning.
 Continue reading

 The chair to which I was appointed at the University of Lausanne is labeled “Sustainability and Economic Anthropology.”
 This can mean many things.
 I take it to mean an area of research and teaching that deals with the connections between economic culture (what, how, and why people produce and consume) and the possibility for a human community to exist in a sustainable fashion.

 These days and for the foreseeable future, one of my main research projects is called “An economic anthropology of urban growth, water consumption, and (un)sustainability in the semi-arid Southwestern United States.”
 Continue reading